theobitoproject/kankuro/README.md

 // Source is the only interface you need to define to create your source! type Source interface {
-	// Spec returns the input "form" spec needed for your source Spec(logTracker LogTracker) (*ConnectorSpecification, error)
+	// Spec returns the input "form" spec needed for your source Spec(
+		messenger protocol.Messenger,
+		configParser protocol.ConfigParser,
+	) (*protocol.ConnectorSpecification, error)
 	// Check verifies the source - usually verify creds/connection etc.
-	Check(srcCfgPath string, logTracker LogTracker) error
+	Check(
+		messenger protocol.Messenger,
+		configParser protocol.ConfigParser,
+	) error
-	// Discover returns the schema of the data you want to sync Discover(srcConfigPath string, logTracker LogTracker) (*Catalog, error)
+	// Discover returns the schema of the data you want to sync Discover(
+		messenger protocol.Messenger,
+		configParser protocol.ConfigParser,
+	) (*protocol.Catalog, error)
-	// Read will read the actual data from your source and use tracker.Record(), tracker.State() and tracker.Log() to sync data with airbyte/destinations
+	// Read will read the actual data from your source and use
+	// tracker.Record(), tracker.State() and tracker.Log() to sync data
+	// with airbyte/destinations
-	// MessageTracker is thread-safe and so it is completely find to spin off goroutines to sync your data (just don't forget your waitgroups :))
+	// MessageTracker is thread-safe and so it is completely find to
+	// spin off goroutines to sync your data (just don't forget your waitgroups :))
-	// returning an error from this will cancel the sync and returning a nil from this will successfully end the sync Read(sourceCfgPath string, prevStatePath string, configuredCat *ConfiguredCatalog,
+	// returning an error from this will cancel the sync and returning a nil
+	// from this will successfully end the sync
+	Read(
+		configuredCat *protocol.ConfiguredCatalog,
+		messenger protocol.Messenger,
+		configParser protocol.ConfigParser,
-		tracker MessageTracker) error
+	) error
 }
 ```